SensMax SE Outdoor People Counting Sensor

 • Public outdoor facilities — manage cleaning schedules for toilets, picnic spots, and rest areas with accurate statistics.

-• Transport crossings — assess pedestrian flows on bridges, tunnels, and underpasses to guide safety improvements.
+• Pathway crossings — assess pedestrian flows on bridges, tunnels, and underpasses to guide safety improvements.

 Business Impact